A real terrain dossier · 395 ha · Chadlington, Oxfordshire

 Where water collects, where it drains

 Blue is where water naturally gathers; yellow and brown drain quickly.
-The blue areas are the best candidates for the eleven pond sites — keep buildings and septic out of them.
-Yellow and brown ground suits foundations and access roads.
+The blue areas are the best candidates for the three pond sites: keep buildings and septic out of them.
+About 17.7% of the farm reads as persistently wet; the yellow and brown ground suits foundations and access roads.

 Wetness map showing where water collects at Diddly Squat Farm